Germany’s Hidden Crisis: Social Decile in the Heart of Europe, Oliver Nachtwey, Verso Books, 2018, pp. 247, $35.99, ISBN 978-1-78663-634-8

 Is Germany really the new promised land?

-Reading Oliver Nachtwey’s Germany’s Hidden Crisis, the clear answer would be no. Germany described by Nachtwey, a Frankfurt School professor, has been experiencing a steady decline since the post-World War II years.
+Reading Oliver Nachtwey’s Germany’s Hidden Crisis, the clear answer would be a resounding no. Germany described by Nachtwey, a Frankfurt School professor, has been experiencing a steady decline since the post-World War II years.
 In other words, the sphere of visible social stability has begun shrinking.
 Capturing the decline in the late 20th and early 21st century, Nachtwey paints a gloomy picture of the employed people of Germany.
 Citing a 2012 study by the University of Duisburg-Essen, he states that one out of every four people in Germany received a wage below the low-wage threshold and that since 1995, the number of workers in the low wage sector has risen from 5.9 to 8.4 million.
 Since 2004, the working poor have nearly doubled – the sharpest rise in the whole of the European Union.
 In 2014, almost 10 percent of all workers suffered from poverty.
 A few years prior, in 2010, almost 16 percent of the entire German population was at risk from poverty, which meant they received less than 60 percent of the average equivalent income.
 27 percent of these reported that they find it difficult to feed themselves adequately.
 Almost a quarter of the workers were atypically employed (precariously) in 2016.
 By 2016, the number of full time jobs has decreased by 1 million, while the number of part-time, temp jobs has increased by 4 million.
 Limited contract jobs have become the norm and the low-skilled workers must anticipate a frequent change of jobs.
 Moving up the ladder, one in three people belonging to the middle class reported that they would find it difficult to deal with an unexpected expense of €1000.

 This gloomy situation developed out of social modernity which brought everyone up in the immediate post-World War II years.
 Nachtwey states that this period saw the rise of socially secured democracy in the Federal Republic.
 It was the time of Beck’s ‘elevator effect’, which allowed every social strata to enter and rise together bringing prosperity to all through a collective rise in education, income, rights and all the other joys of democracy.
 This was guaranteed by the interventionist state through its welfare policies.
 It was a time when by the end of the 1970s, almost half of the skilled workers owned their own home.
 Then the Nixon Shock struck and ushered the world in the neoliberal age.